Archdiocese of Milan: History

+Lombards, Greeks, and others

-During the Lombard invasion, many things happened to the church in Milan.
+During the Lombard invasion, many troubles were inflicted on the church in Milan.
 The Schism of the Three Chapters guaranteed autonomy of the Milanese Church for 38 years, since the Lombards were enemies of the Byzantines.
 At the siege of Milan by the Lombard Alboin, the Bishop Honoratus (568) sought refuge in Genoa, with a great number of his clergy, which returned to Milan only 70 years later under John the Good.

+On 6 April 1027, Pope John XIX and a Roman council settled the long standing issue of the independence of the diocese of Milan from the aggressions of the diocese of Ravenna.

+Archbishop Ariberto da Intimiano (1018–1045) was excommunicated and anathematized by Pope Benedict IX on 26 March 1038, due to his stubborn opposition to the Emperor Conrad II.

-In the 10th century, the archbishops of Milan became feudatory of the Emperor extending his jurisdiction to all northwest Italy.
+In the 10th century, the archbishops of Milan became a feudatory vassal of the Emperor extending his jurisdiction to all northwest Italy.
 The most distinguished of these was Ariberto da Intimiano (1018–45).
 As the power of the burghers grew, that of the archbishops waned, and with it the imperial authority which the prelate represented, and from the 12th century Milan became a Guelph town that fought the Emperor.
 The archbishop Ottone Visconti in the 13th-century caused himself to be proclaimed perpetual lord, thus putting an end to the Republic of Milan and establishing the power of the House of Visconti who ruled the Duchy of Milan from 1277 to 1447.

+On 1 November 1535, Duke Francesco II Sforza died without heir, and the fief revereted to the sovereign, the Emperor Charles V, who had reconquered Milan from the French in 1525 at the Battle of Pavia.
+In 1540, he granted Milan to his son, Philip.